Long Beach Courthouse DUI Case Results

 The Long Beach Courthouse handles DUI matters arising in downtown Long Beach, San Pedro, sections of Wilmington, north Long Beach, along the 710 freeway and 405 freeways, Signal Hill and Belmont Shore.

-Most misdemeanor DUI’s begin (and usually end) in Department 5 (Nicole Heeseman), 6 (John D. Lord), 7 (Lori R. Behar) or 8 (Halim Dhanidina).
-Most felony DUI’s begin in Department 1 with Judge Tomson T. Ong and then move to Department 17 with Judge Judith L. Meyer and then are assigned to a variety of courtrooms.
+Most misdemeanor DUI’s begin (and usually end) in Department 5 (Richard Goul), 6 (John D. Lord), 7 (Lori R. Behar) or 8 (Debra Cole).
+Most felony DUI’s begin in Department 1 with Judge Tomson T. Ong and then move to Department 18 with Judge Laura Laesecke and then are assigned to a variety of courtrooms.

 Consequently, in presenting the case summaries below, we ask that the reader appreciate that past results can mislead someone into expecting an identical or even better result in the future.